 Recommended Astrology cards and Tarot cards:

-The Mandala Astrological Tarot by A.T.Mann – www.sterlingpublishing.com These are the only astrologyy Tarot cards I know.
+The Mandala Astrological Tarot by A.T.Mann – www.sterlingpublishing.com These are the only astrology Tarot cards I know.
 If you can read astrology charts you can read these Tarot cards because the knowledge is transferrable.
 The cards are square and easy to use.

 Astrology Reading Cards by Alison Chester-Lambert and Richard Crookes – The Findhorn Press.
 I used these cards at most readings and always at my on-the-spot readings as they are lots of fun.
 There are three suits of cards; planets, signs and houses and the client chooses one from each suit which is the read.
 Simple.

-Astrodice from the Wessex astrologer.
+Astrodice from the Wessex Astrologer.

 Professional Astrology Software

-Astro Gold (App for IPhone and IPad).
+Astro Gold (App for iPhone and IPad).
 You need this app.
 If you can’t afford Solar Fire get Astro Gold but you need them both.

-My favourite Astrology Book
+My favorite Astrology Book

 I have an old 1822 copy which I bought from eBay years ago.
 I also bought a new shiny reproduction copy so I can use the new one a daily basis.